Table of contents

 With automatic invitation methods, such as our Automatic Feedback Service, invitations are automatically sent to customers after a purchase or service experience, making the process faster and easier to manage.

 Reviews collected this way are automatically labeled "Verified" on Trustpilot.

 It's also possible to use a manual invitation method to send invitations to customers.

 Reviews collected this way are automatically labeled "Invited" on Trustpilot.

 More about invitations

-- Read our tips on creating effective and compliant review invitations.
+- Tips for creating effective and compliant review invitations.

-- Get a brief rundown of our main rules with our quick guide to Trustpilot's Company Guidelines.
+- Get a rundown of our rules in our Quick guide to Trustpilot's Guidelines for Businesses.

 - See how we indicate whether or not each business is actively asking for reviews via invitations and how this can affect the star rating.